Cresendo82/LofiGirl-i18n/README.md

 If you contribute to multilingual support through this repository tree, it will help our team a lot.

-If you wish to contribute, please send us PR after meeting the following.:
+If you wish to contribute, please send us PR after fulfilling the following.:
 * Please keep the Language ID '<Country>_<Language:Capital Letter>.
 (Example: 'ko_KR', 'en_US')
 * Please translate 'README.md' as well.
 Start by adding '## <flag> <language ID>' at the bottom of this document.
 * For the translation file, you can create and create the file '<language ID>.json>.